flurdy/blog/_posts/2023-06-14-mvp-too-late-launch-first.md

 ### My real experiences

-I worked on a few projects where have practised this concept of going live very early.
+I worked on a few projects where we decided to go live very early.
+For example:

 #### New retail rewards

 I worked with a retailer that trialed out a new reward card scheme in a big project.

-We launched after 3 weeks!
+We launched after just 3 weeks.
 But only in one shop (out of over 1000 stores).
 And subsidising the customers inconvenience of using a new incomplete scheme.

 It worked marvelous.
-And was gradually expanded to more eventually all the stores.
+And was gradually expanded to more then eventually all the stores.
-The early feedback was fantastic.
+The early and constant feedback was priceless.
 We also got early mirror event traffic of the real data flow which was essential in the success.

-#### New insurance risk engine
+#### New insurance engine

 With a client we launched a new risk pricing engine very quickly.
-And part of that success was we tapped into the existing legacy request events from the start.
+And part of the reason for that success was that we tapped into the existing legacy request events from the start.

 As we filled in our new services acting on these events the data lake of results quickly matched the legacy system and went beyond.

-The success as partially due to the live data feed we got in the first few weeks.
+The success was partially due to the live data feed we got in the first few weeks.
 That we could compare the old and new continually and deliver value immediately.

 #### Blog now

-On personal level I posted about [Blog quick.
+On a personal level I posted about [Blog quick.
 Blog now!](/2019/03/blog-quick-blog-now), where I emphasised the idea of posting blog posts straight away when incomplete.

 You then quickly want to fill in the rest of your blog post, with even more benefits detailed in that blog post.

+### Testing in prod

+Part of why I think launching early is great is that I really value the [_testing in prod_](https://launchdarkly.com/blog/testing-in-production-for-safety-and-sanity/) approach.
+With trunk-based-development, feature toggles, no PR gating etc, I think the value of having your project/system in prod quickly is an additional great benefit.

 ## tl;dr